uvsmtid/common-salt-states/docs/salt_configuration.md

         sudo ln -sfn /home/${default_username}/Works/${project_name}-salt-pillars.git/pillars /srv/pillars
         ```
-        TODO: Update when pillars are split to "defaults" and "overrides".
+        TODO: Update after pillars are split into "commons"/"defaults"/"overrides".

         There is only one active profile and it is defined by contents of
         `pillars` directory of `${project_name}-salt-pillars` repository.